Branhamism: Opposition to modern culture

 According to Weaver, "his pronouncements with respect to women were often contradictory".
 Branham once told women who refused to dress according to his instructions "not to call themselves Christians" but qualified his denunciations by affirming that obedience to the holiness moral code was not a requirement for salvation.
 While he did not condemn women who refused the holiness moral code to Hell, he insisted they would not be part of the rapture.

-Weaver wrote that Branham's attitude to women concerning physical appearance, sexual drive, and marital relations was misogynistic, and that Branham saw modern women as "essentially immoral sexual machines who were to blame for adultery, divorce and death.
-They were the tools of the Devil."
+Weaver wrote that Branham's attitude to women concerning physical appearance, sexual drive, and marital relations was misogynistic, and he also wrote that Branham saw modern women as "essentially immoral sexual machines who were to blame for adultery, divorce and death.
+To Branham, modern women were the tools of the Devil."
 Some of Branham's contemporaries accused him of being a "woman hater", but he insisted he only hated immorality.
 According to Edward Babinski, women who follow the holiness moral code Branham supported regard it as "a badge of honor".